 To help you keep your small business afloat during the slower season, you may want to consider taking out a line of credit or loan.

-Because small businesses with seasonal sales don’t have the cash on hand until their busy season begins, getting financing for your business may be a good move, says White.
+Because small businesses with seasonal sales may not have the cash on hand until their busy season begins, getting financing for your business might be a good move, says White.

 “If you time it right, and use the right financial product, then it can be affordable for small businesses to do,” says White.